dbosk/introtools/latex/latex.md

 So what about [word processors][word-processor] like Microsoft Word of LibreOffice Writer?
-Well, word processors are to readability as food processors are to restaurant critiques.
-Of course, it's possible to achieve good results with a word processor too, it's just that it requires much more effort than most people imagine ([this][memdesign] brings up a few of the things that one must consider).
-So using a system like LaTeX is actually easier and achieves better results than one might initially think.
+Well, word processors are to readability as food processors are to restaurant critics.
+Of course, it's possible to achieve good results with a word processor too, it's just that it requires much more effort than most people imagine ([this][memdesign] brings up a few of the things that one must ensure manually with the word processor).
+So using a system like LaTeX is actually makes better results more easy to achieve.

 [word-processor]: https://en.wikipedia.org/wiki/Word_processor
 [memdesign]: http://tug.ctan.org/info/memdesign/memdesign.pdf